wee-slack/wee-slack/README.md

 Commands and options
 --------------------

-See all available options with descriptions:
+For the available options see [docs/Options.md](docs/Options.md) or run this command:
 ```
 /set slack
 ```